Library Classroom

 Consistent with the A.C.
 Clark Library’s mission, the goal of the Library and Information Literacy Instruction Program, broadly, is to teach patrons how to find and how to use information.

 Some examples of potential library and information literacy instruction sessions are listed below.
 This list is not comprehensive and sometimes two or more topics can be covered in a session, or multiple sessions can take place to provide more depth to the research process.
-Please contact Research and Instruction Services Librarian Patrick Leeport if you would like to know more or discuss how the library instruction program can serve you and your students. (**Note: Patrick Leeport is on sabbatical AY 2023-2024.
-Please contact the library’s reference desk with your requests or questions.)
+Please contact the library’s reference desk if you would like to know more or discuss how the library instruction program can serve you and your students.

 • Physical tours of A.C.
 Clark Library